 From Michael: Set about 100 years after the nuclear holocaust a band of people roam about what’s left of the USA and deal with evil along the way.
 The are published in book and (my favorite) Graphic audio… a movie in your mind… as they put it.

-Earth Abides – James Axler
+Earth Abides – George R Stewart

 From Evets, Alex and Bob: The first post-apocalyptic book I read, probably when I was about 12 years old.
 That’s the book that hot the whole ball rolling for me to always be prepared.
 Omnia Paratus!